geospace-code/h5fortran/Examples.md

 ## check if a variable exists

-the logical method %exist() checks if a dataset (variable) exists in the initialized HDF5 file.
+the logical method %exist() checks if a dataset (variable) exists in the opened HDF5 file.

 ```fortran
 exists = h5f%exist("/foo")